 The Society will continue to develop its leading position in critical care research through the Intensive Care Foundation.
 The Foundation receives funding from the Society and will continue to develop its fundraising programme to support its activities.
-The Foundation plans to engage patients and the public in the identification of research topics that will become future clinical trials through a project with the James Lind Alliance.
+The Foundation will complete the Research Prioritisation Project and engage patients and the public in the outcomes, which will identify research topics that will become future clinical trials.
 The Journal of the Intensive Care Society will continue to develop its scientific status, with the aim of raising its profile and quality.
-The use of podcasts to provide information from the Journal is being developed and the Trainee committee are using social media to improve communication with both professionals and public.
+Continuing developments are the use of podcasts to provide information from the Journal and the Trainee committee use of social media to improve communication with both professionals and public.